Nynros/InternetSecurity/README.txt

 Topic: Internet Latency
 ------------------------------
-If your router must handle several streams and other connections at the same time it may result in some serious latency-problems.
+If your router must handle several streams and other connections at the same time it may result in some serious latency-problems (office or family scenario).
 You can check that with the follwing link - https://www.waveform.com/tools/bufferbloat BUFFERBLOAT GRADE A/B - Good
 BUFFERBLOAT GRADE not A/B - Not so good.
 Check / Enable the Quality of Service (QoS) and MAC Filtering on your WLAN-Router if possible.
 Contact your ISP